linode/docs/docs/applications/configuration-management/beginners-guide-to-terraform/index.md

  - '[Terraform Documentation](https://www.terraform.io/docs/index.html)'
 ---

+EDITOR'S NOTE: There's a decent amount of overlap with the existing `Use Terraform to Provision Linode Environments` guide here, which I think is ok, as it means a beginner could land on either guide and be well-served.
+But, we may also consider revising that guide to 'lean' it out/streamline it (perhaps just down to installing and then writing and applying a first infrastructure plan).
+I would prefer having a Beginners Guide that has robust coverage the concepts with a lean install-and-go guide over having a lean Beginners Guide and a more in-depth install-and-go guide.

-EDITOR'S NOTE: There's a decent amount of overlap with the existing `Use Terraform to Provision Linode Environments` guide here, which I think is ok.
-The HCL section here includes a healthy amount of example syntax, which I consider to be a good idea so that readers brand-new to Terraform have a more concrete sense of what using it actually looks like.
+EDITOR'S NOTE: The HCL section here includes a healthy amount of example syntax, which I consider to be a good idea so that readers brand-new to Terraform have a more concrete sense of what using it actually looks like.

 Intro paragraph: define Terraform, e.g.: